top of page

 Gentle Companions, Powerful Connections

 Our small animals play a vital role in the therapeutic and educational work we do at Stable Futures.
-These gentle, engaging companions help children and young people develop empathy, responsibility, and emotional awareness in a calm, non-judgemental environment.
+These gentle, engaging companions help children and young people develop empathy, responsibility and emotional awareness in a safe, non-judgemental environment.

-Each animal has its own unique story and personality, and many have been rescued or rehomed—making them wonderful ambassadors for compassion, resilience, and second chances.
-From guinea pigs and pygmy goats to ducks and chickens, these animals offer comfort, curiosity, and a sense of calm to those who need it most.
+Each animal has its own story and personality, and many have been rescued or rehomed.
+They are wonderful ambassadors for compassion, resilience and second chances.
+From guinea pigs and pygmy goats to ducks and chickens, they offer comfort, curiosity and a sense of calm to those who need it most.

-Spending time with our small animals can help learners build trust, reduce anxiety, and gain confidence through nurturing and meaningful interactions.
+Spending time with our small animals can help learners build trust, reduce anxiety and grow in confidence through nurturing, meaningful interactions.

-Scroll down to meet the wonderful animals who are part of our therapeutic team.
+Scroll down to meet the wonderful animals who are part of Stable Futures.

 bottom of page